AndrewDarwin/sneaker_central/README.md

 * Edit product button successfully amends the product information and/or image, directs the admin to the product details page and displays the edited information

 ## User Stories Testing

+* Please note, all of the screenshots below in User Stories were taken before changing the Sneaker Central logo in the top left of the header.

 ### Visitor goals: